christalib/christalib.github.io/docs/_posts/2021-06-16-finspy-wire.markdown

 ## Suspicious ELFs found in the app

 Most of our work was following the steps of Defensive Lab Agency and Amnesty.
-Further down in the analysis, there was some suspicious strings that look like binary data.
+Further down in the analysis, there was some suspicious strings that looked like binary data.
 After contacting Defensive Lab Agency, they mentionned having found them as well.

 There are a couple of java files that are larger than 2 megabytes: